Hanifa Adan: Activism

-In May 2025, she was detained in Tanzania while attending Tundu Lissu's treason trial, alongside activists like Hussein Khalid and former Chief Justice Willy Mutunga.
+In May 2025, she was detained in Tanzania while attending Tundu Lissu's treason trial, alongside activists Hussein Khalid and former Chief Justice Willy Mutunga.

-She advocates for youth leadership and inclusion of youth in key sectors of the economy and job market, a move which has seen her clash with veteran leaders on the same.
+She advocates for youth leadership and inclusion of youth in key sectors of the economy and job market, a move which has seen her clash with veteran leaders on the same including an online exchange with COTU boss Francis Atwoli.

-As of 2025, she sits on the exploratory committee of Okiya Omtata who declared interest in vying for presidency in 2027.
+She sits on the exploratory committee of Okiya Omtata who declared interest in vying for presidency in 2027.
 She was appointed to the committee in November 2024 by Omtata.

 In August 2025, she expressed interest in running for Nairobi woman representative seat in the 2027 general elections.

 She is also involved in empowerment programs for girls and runs the Girls First Initiative, a project aimed at improving educational opportunities for girls in remote areas.

 Personal life and education

 Adan was born in 1996 in Korogocho, Nairobi, Kenya.

 She maintains close ties with her family, with whom she stays with.
-She is currently unmarried.
-She holds a degree in Journalism and Mass Communication and as of 2024, was pursuing a Master’s degree in the same course.
+She is unmarried.
+She holds a degree in Journalism and Mass Communication and as of 2024, was pursuing a Master's degree in the same course.